 We now move to the bulk made of SCNPs.
-Regarding the local structure, Fig. 4 shows that the amorphous halo of the SCNPs' bulk is exactly in the same position as that of the precursor chains.
-The average intermolecular distances and short-range order are thus hardly disturbed by internal cross-links.
-The collective motions involved in the structural relaxation as revealed by NSE in the neighborhood of Q{max} also take place in a very similar way in the two melts, as can be seen in Figs. 5(b) and 5(d).
-On the contrary, the decay of the S(Q, t) at ILS is dramatically affected by the presence of intramolecular cross-links.
+Regarding the local structure, Fig. 4 shows that the amorphous halo of the SCNPs' bulk is exactly at the same position as that of the precursor chains.
+The average inter-molecular distances and short-range order are thus hardly disturbed by internal cross-links.
+The collective motions involved in the structural relaxation as revealed by NSE in the neighborhood of Q{max} take also place in a very similar way in the two melts, as can be seen in Figs. 5(b) and (d).
+On the contrary, the decay of the S(Q,t) at ILS is dramatically affected by the presence of intra-molecular cross-links.
 These features are directly evidenced in Fig. 5.
-While close to Qmax, the NSE results on the SCNPs can be very well described by KWW functions with the same β -values as for the melt of precursor chains-and actually with very similar characteristic times-at lower Q-values (below $\approx 0.6 \,\text{Å}^{-1}$) the decay becomes more stretched and its characteristic time is longer.
-As shown in Fig. 5(c) for $Q = 0.27 \,\text{Å}^{-1}$, if still a KWW functional form is imposed, the description of the curves demands lower values of the stretching exponent β .
-These values decrease with decreasing $Q(\beta(Q \approx 0.5 \text{ Å}^{-1}) \approx 0.4; \beta(Q \approx 0.3 \text{ Å}^{-1}) \approx 0.3; \beta(Q = 0.15 \text{ Å}^{-1}) \approx 0.2)$.
-Thus, the SCNP results were analyzed using such Q-dependent β -values (the same for the three temperatures investigated) for $Q \lesssim 0.6 \,\text{Å}$ and imposing the β -values describing the precursors' data at higher Qs.
+While close to Q{max} the NSE results on the SCNPs can be very well described by KWW functions with the same β -values as for the melt of precursor chains -and actually with very similar characteristic times-, at lower Qvalues (below $\approx 0.6 \text{ Å}^{-1}$) the decay becomes more stretched and its characteristic time is longer.
+As shown in Fig. 5(c) for $Q = 0.27 \text{ Å}^{-1}$, if still a KWW functional form is imposed, the description of the curves demands lower values of the stretching exponent β .
+These values decrease with decreasing Q ($\beta(Q \approx 0.5 \text{ Å}^{-1}) \approx 0.4$; $\beta(Q \approx 0.3 \text{ Å}^{-1}) \approx 0.3$; $\beta(Q = 0.15 \text{ Å}^{-1}) \approx 0.2$).
+Thus, the SCNPs results were analyzed using such Q-dependent β -values (the same for the three temperatures investigated) for $Q \lesssim 0.6 \text{ Å}^{-1}$ and imposing the β -values describing the precursors data at higher Qs.
 The average characteristic times obtained in this way are represented in Fig. 8 with filled symbols.
-For $Q \lesssim 0.6 \,\text{Å}^{-1}$ -approaching the ILS-they tend to continuously increase toward larger length scales, reminding a diffusion dominatedlike dynamics in a wide Q-range.
-In fact, they can be approximately accounted for by the purely diffusive component deduced for dPrec from the previous analysis.
-In the above commented framework for collective dynamics at ILS, for the melt of SCNPs, the crossover to a nondiffusive characteristic time at Q_c would be strongly shifted to low Q-values (even below those accessed by the IN11c window), implying that the SCNPs bulk would behave viscoelastically homogeneous only at extremely large length scales.
+For $Q \lesssim 0.6 \text{ Å}^{-1}$ -approaching the ILS-, they tend to continuously increase toward larger length scales, reminding a diffusion dominatedlike dynamics in a wide Q-range.
+In fact, they can be approximatelly accounted for by the purely diffusive component deduced for dPrec from the previous analysis.
+In the above commented framework for collective dynamics at ILS, for the melt of SCNPs the crossover to a non-diffusive characteristic time at Q_c would be strongly shifted to low Q-values (even below those accessed by the IN11c window), implying that the SCNPs bulk would behave viscoelastically homogeneous only at extremely large length scales.

 Is there any structural evidence for the existence of heterogeneities responsible for such a dynamical behavior at ILS?
 SANS experiments provide the answer to this question.
-As can be seen in Fig. 4, in the Q-region around $0.1\,\text{Å}^{-1}$, SANS results on the melt of SCNPs show indeed a pronounced increase of the scattered intensity with respect to that in the precursor.
+As can be seen in Fig. 4, in the Q-region around 0.1 Å $^{-1}$ SANS results on the melt of SCNPs show indeed a pronounced increase of the scattered intensity with respect to that in the precursor.
 Such an excess can be well accounted for by an Ornstein-Zernike expression,

-$$I{\rm OZ} \propto \frac{1}{1 + (Q\xi)^2}.\tag{4}$$
+$$I{OZ} \propto \frac{1}{1 + (Q\xi)^2}.$$ (4)

 A value of about 9 Å for the characteristic length ξ is obtained.
 To fully describe the SANS results in the whole range investigated, this function is added to a low-Q contribution.
-The latter follows a similar power law as that found for the melt of precursor chains and might, therefore, be attributed to the same origin-the presence of microbubbles in the samples.
+The latter follows a similar power-law as that found for the melt of precursor chains, and might therefore be attributted to the same origin -presence of micro-bubbles in the samples.